💻

 1

-• Add GitHub release feeds for your key dependencies
+• Add GitHub release feeds for your critical dependencies (e.g., github.com/rails/rails/releases.atom)

-• Follow official blogs for frameworks you use
+• Follow official blogs for frameworks and cloud providers you use

-• Set up filters for 'breaking change', 'deprecation', 'security'
+• Set keyword filters for 'breaking change', 'deprecation', 'security patch'

 2

-• Subscribe to engineering blogs from companies you admire
+• Subscribe to 10-15 engineering blogs from companies you respect

-• Organize by topic: architecture, testing, DevOps, etc.
+• Organize by topic: architecture, testing, observability, etc.

 Why Feeder works for this